PulsarHRI/pulsarhri.github.io/docs/python_api/example_advanced_features.md

 # Advanced Features

-These code snippets demonstrates more advanced configuration and control of a PULSAR HRI actuator.
+These code snippets demonstrate more advanced configuration and control of a PULSAR HRI actuator.
 It builds upon the basic example so you can upgrade it by adding these features.

 In this document you will learn how to: